tracim/tracim/backend/doc/cli.md

   --profile PROFILE     set user profile, valid values: users, trusted-users,
                         administrators
   --timezone TIMEZONE   set user timezone
-  --send-email          send mail to created user about user account creation
+  --send-email          send mail to created user(s)
-                        (email parameter required an email notification need to be activated)
+                        (you need to configure EMAIL-NOTIFICATION part
+                        in config file to use this feature)
 ```

-Example creating user with email an defined password:
+Example of creating user with email, password and sending account information by email:

 ```
   tracimcli user create -e "john.does@example.tld" -p "superpassword" --send-email